pyodide/pyodide/docs/development/testing.md

 ## Testing framework

 ### run_in_pyodide
-Many tests simply involve running a chunk of code in pyodide and ensuring it doesn't error.
+Many tests simply involve running a chunk of code in Pyodide and ensuring it doesn't error.
 In this case, one can use the `run_in_pyodide` decorate from `pyodide_build/testing.py`, e.g.